dkopi/clipcap-evolved/blogpost.md

 ### CLIP-ViT

-Contrastive Language Pre-Training(CLIP) is an efficient method of learning  from natural language supervision developed by OpenAI.
-Designed to understand and generate meaningful associations between text and images, CLIP models are effective multimodal vision language models that can be used for a range of tasks, including zero-shot image classification and image-text similarity.
+Contrastive Language Pre-Training (CLIP) is an efficient method of learning  from natural language supervision developed by OpenAI.
+Designed to understand and generate meaningful associations between text and images, CLIP models are effective multimodal visual language models that can be used for a range of tasks, including zero-shot image classification and image-text similarity.

 #### Architecture
 CLIP architecture consists of two main components, a text encoder, and an image encoder.
 These two encoders are jointly trained using a contrastive learning approach to predict the correct pairings of a batch of training (image, text) examples.
 The CLIP model encodes textual and visual information into a multimodal embedding space, with an aim to increase the cosine similarity score of images and text representations.